-4.3 Contraindications
+3.3 Contraindications

 Do not use in cases of known susceptibility to malignant hyperthermia.
-Do not use in cases of hypersensitivity to isoflurane or to other halogenated agents/ halogenated inhalation anaesthetics.
+Do not use in cases of hypersensitivity to the active substance.

-4.4 Special warnings for each target species
+3.4 Special warnings

-The ease and rapidity of alteration of the depth of anaesthesia with isoflurane and its low metabolism may be considered advantageous for its use in special groups of patients such as the old or young, and those with impaired hepatic, renal or cardiac function.
+The ease and rapidity of alteration of the depth of anaesthesia with isoflurane and its low metabolism, may be considered advantageous for its use in special groups of patients such as the old or young, and those with impaired hepatic, renal or cardiac function.

-4.5 Special precautions for use
+3.5 Special precautions for use

-Special precautions for use in animals
+Special precautions for safe use in the target species:

 Isoflurane has little or no analgesic properties.
 Adequate analgesia should always be given before surgery.
-The analgesic requirements of the patient should be considered before the general anaesthesia is ended.
+The analgesic requirements of the patient should be reviewed again before the general anaesthesia has ended.